alertlogic/al-agent-container/ecs/README.md

-## Deploy the Alert Logic Agent Container for Amazon Electronic Container Service (ECS)
+## Deploy the Alert Logic Agent Container for AWS Elastic Container Service (ECS)

 ## Before You Begin
-To deploy the Alert Logic Agent Container for Amazon ECS, you need your unique registration key unless the deployment is set up for automatic provisioning.
+- To deploy the Alert Logic Agent Container for Amazon ECS, you need your unique registration key unless the deployment is set up for automatic provisioning.
+- These instructions are for ECS tasks with EC2 launch type.
+To deploy the Alert Logic Agent Container for ECS tasks with Fargate launch type, see [Fargate README](../fargate/README.md) instead.

 **To find your unique registration key (Cloud Defender platform):**
 1. In the Alert Logic console, click the Support Information icon.